orbitdb/orbit-db-pinner/README.md

 # orbitdb-pinner
 An orbitdb pinning service.

-Pass it orbitdb database addresses, and it will replicate them until you tell it to stop.
-Or, pass it the address of another orbitdb pinning service instance, and it will replicate the other service's pins.
+* Pass it an single orbitdb address to pin.
+* Pin/unpin multiple orbitdb instances via http.
+* Have it `follow` the pinning list of another instance of the service.

 **This is the initial release.
 It is not production ready.**